Copyright: <a href='https://www.123rf.com/profile_stockbroker'>stockbroker / 123RF Stock Photo</a>

 Early Childhood Education

 acronyms, complicated names for each age and stage of learning and development, class descriptions, and convoluted terms used by pre-school and early school years education systems and practitioners, that some parents are feeling excluded from their own child's

-All professions have their shorthand usages, but in relation to education and educators, if they become the cause of parents, guardians,
+All professions have their shorthand usages, but in relation to education and educators, if they become the cause of parents, grandparents,

 Some things really are beautifully simple!

 This time spent with children is when both come to make their connection, and